 The Standard Modular Hydropower (SMH) hypothesis is that new small hydropower development can be realized by shifting conventional thinking in four key areas:

-Together, these elements strike a new path toward environmentally compatible, cost-optimized hydropower project development.
+Together, these elements strike a new path toward environmentally compatible, low cost hydropower project development.

 More information on the SMH philosophy, research activities, and expected outcomes are provided on the Research page.